 This doesn’t normally happen.
 Reviewers like that are rapidly dismissed by editorial offices (ideally).
 If you submit a manuscript using a cDNA microarray, nobody will reject it on the basis that an Affymetrix chip should have been used or that high-throughput sequencing may have been the way to go.
 If you have the proper controls, the manuscript is sound in its conception and the results are well discussed, you are good to go (I know, this may sound like “too much” but it’s what is expected from an article).
 It is common (and even understandable), however, that if you make some claims regarding, for example, the generalized importance of a single transcriptional regulator by exemplifying with only a few supposedly target genes, that this “particular” referee may be interested in the whole transcriptional profile of a mutant defective in this regulator to be convinced of its widespread role and general importance, or some other experiments (wouldn’t we all?).
 As a referee you are free (and even encouraged) to ask for whatever you feel is needed to support the claims being made.
 Of course, this doesn’t mean the authors must perform the experiments.
 The editor (if a good one) will know that asking for certain experiments is just unrealistic or that these experiments may not be crucially needed to support the claims being made by the authors.
 The manuscript, then, will not be rejected just because the authors can’t fulfill the reviewer’s particular request.
 Authors are also given the chance to communicate directly to the editor their position regarding certain revisions.

-The reviews from the other referees are also of extreme importance to the Editor for him to make a decision.
+The reviews from the other referees are also of extreme importance to the Editor for him/her to make a decision.
 But what if the editor is not that good, experienced or knowledgeable?
-How can he just ignore a devastating review from someone who is supposed to be an expert on the matter?
+How can he/she just ignore a devastating review from someone who is supposed to be an expert on the matter?

 She introduces the concept of “timely publishable unit” which I think is very useful.
 This is an article that with the available knowledge and tools constitutes a contribution of new ideas and partial proofs towards the understating of a particular biological process.